Food safety

 Generally, it is best to keep green salads refrigerated or on ice to maintain freshness and prevent bacterial growth.
 In addition, keeping the dressing separate from the salad until serving can help retain the freshness of the greens.

-What is the recommended cold-holding temperature for storing shredded lettuce?
+What is the maximum cold holding temperature allowed for shredded lettuce?

-Shredded lettuce should be cold-held at a maximum temperature of 41°F (5°C).
-This is because lettuce, like other leafy greens, can quickly spoil if kept at higher temperatures.
-Lettuce is a known high-risk product; therefore, it requires strict food handling.
+The maximum cold holding temperature allowed for shredded lettuce is 41°F (5°C).
+Lettuce, like other leafy greens, can quickly spoil if kept at higher temperatures.
+Lettuce is a known high-risk product.
+Therefore, it requires strict food handling.

 When refrigerating shredded lettuce, make sure to keep it away from other raw ingredients to prevent cross-contamination.